feludwig/pgsql-omt-schema/README.md

 This is a balance between tile serving speed and disk usage/efficiency.
 Importing data with `imposm3` directly for your vectortile needs will usually be faster when serving clients.
-But the aim here is to make `osm2pgsql`-imported databases competitive and more versatile in the same situation.
+But the aim here is to make already `osm2pgsql`-imported databases useable in the same situation (in addition to all other situations they are useful in).

 **Planned** Indexes should somewhat speed up queries.
 Though I still need to check how much